 2 tablespoons peanut butter

 1½ cups (300 ml) almond milk

 2 tablespoons (30 g/1 oz.) chia seeds milled in blender

 1 teaspoon apple cider vinegar

 Preheat the oven to 180’C (350’F).
 Lightly oil the cake tins with coconut oil.
 If making 2 cakes, double the mixture.
-Sift the flour, cacao powder, baking powder, baking soda and salt into a large mixing bowl and stir to combine.
-In another bowl, combine the melted coconut oil, peanut butter, rice malt syrup, almond milk, milled chia seeds and vanilla extract, and whisk until combined.
-Pour the wet ingredients into the dry ingredients and whisk until combined.
-Whisk in the apple cider vinegar.
+Sift the flour, cacao powder, coconut sugar, baking powder, baking soda and salt into a large mixing bowl and stir to combine.
+In another bowl, combine the melted coconut oil, peanut butter, rice malt syrup, almond milk, milled chia seeds and vanilla extract, and whisk vigorously to beat air into the mixture.
+Gently mix the dry ingredients into the wet ingredients.
+Stir in the apple cider vinegar.
 Pour the batter into the prepared cake tin and bake for 50-55 minutes, until the skewer comes out clean when inserted in the middle.
 When the cakes are cooked, leave them to cool a few minutes, then turn onto a wire rack to cool completely.

 For the peanut butter icing:

 2/3 cup (100 g) cashews, soaked for 2 hours